vk-cs/docs-public/docs/en/dbs/dbaas/instructions/create/create-cluster/create-cluster.md

 {tab(Management console)}

-1. [Go to](https://msk.cloud.vk.com/app/en/) VK Cloud management console.
+1. [Go to](https://msk.cloud.vk.com/app/en/) your VK Cloud management console.
 1. Select the project where you want to create a cluster.
 1. Go to **Databases → Database instances**.
 1. Click the **Create database** or **Add** button.